krenalis/krenalis/doc/src/developers/file-storage.md

 - `Name`: short name, typically the name of the storage.
 For example, "S3", "HTTP", "SFTP", etc.

-- `Icon`: icon in SVG format representing the file type.
+- `Icon`: icon in SVG format representing the file storage.
 Since it's embedded in HTML pages, it's best to be minimized.

 This information is passed to the `RegisterFileStorage` function that, executed during package initialization, registers the file storage connector: